Here are some tips on how to talk to your daughter about periods.Find The Right Time

-If she’s starting to show an interest, now’s a great time to begin the conversation and talk to your daughter about puberty.
+If you're wondering what age to tell your daughter about periods, see if she’s starting to show any interest.
+If so, now’s a great time to begin the conversation and talk to your daughter about puberty.
 Chances are if she’s 8 or older, she’s already experiencing some physical changes and is very curious.
 Puberty can be tough to deal with as a parent.
 It can feel like you’ve lost your little girl.
 The daughter who used to beg for bedtime stories and goodnight kisses now wants to trade them in for teenage magazines and alone time.
 Outings you always enjoyed together can suddenly become a chore to her, and entering her room is by invitation only.

 Every girl is different.
 She may begin menstruation as early as age 8 or as late as 16.
 When the time comes, puberty is triggered when the pituitary gland, a pea-sized gland near the brain, signals the body to release chemical messengers called hormones.
 Hormones then stimulate the growth and development of the reproductive organs, as well as related changes throughout the body.
 A hormone secreted by the pituitary causes her ovaries to produce the hormone oestrogen.
 Oestrogen is responsible for primary sexual development.
 When she ovulates, or releases a mature egg, she can then become pregnant.

 Fluctuating levels of hormones may also bring on familiar adolescent mood swings.
 But keep in mind, these ups and downs are probably just as tough for your daughter to experience as they are for you.
 Hang in there.Know What To Expect & When

 If you're wondering how to tell your daughter about periods, remember, every girl worries about her first period—what it’s going to be like and if she’s normal or not.
 The most important point to get across is that there’s no such thing as normal.
 Every girl is different.
 To ease her worries, here are some symptoms she might start experiencing that’ll help you talk to your daughter about puberty: